Resolving Conflicts Out of the Courtroom

 ADR is a catchall term that describes conflict resolution processes that allow parties to find solutions and avoid the cost and time commitment of a trial.
-Those processes can include mediation, arbitration and collaborative law.
+Forms of ADR include mediation, collaborative law, and arbitration:

-The process is only likely to grow in popularity, says Irene C. Warshauer, a New York-based arbitrator and mediator at the Law Office of Irene C. Warshauer who has mediated more than 100 matters.
+The process is only likely to grow in popularity, says Irene C. Warshauer, a New York-based arbitrator and mediator who has mediated more than 100 matters.

 Clients should look for someone “known to them or an acquaintance as reliable and trustworthy; generally, someone with knowledge of the subject matter, if it is complicated, helps,” says Warshauer.
 “Someone they can work with; someone who has enough available time.”

-“A good mediator is someone who can go back and forth between the parties until they can agree,” says Ruth D. Raisfeld, a mediator and arbitrator at Ruth D. Raisfeld, PC in White Plains.
+“A good mediator is someone who can go back and forth between the parties until they can agree,” says Ruth D. Raisfeld, a mediator and arbitrator in White Plains.
 “Think of diplomats, people who can be helpful when two people say, ‘Can you help us negotiate this thing?’
 A successful mediation culminates in an agreement, not a decision.
 A win is when both parties walk out with an agreement and are willing to leave the dispute behind them.”

-“The arbitration provision, which usually includes a class action waiver, is often inserted amidst boilerplate language in the proverbial fine print,” says consumer-law attorney Michele F. Raphael with Wolf Popper.
-“It is most often non-negotiable and take it or leave it, so that the consumer cannot, i.e., get the credit card or open the account unless he acquiesces to said provision.”
+“The arbitration provision, which usually includes a class action waiver, is often inserted amidst boilerplate language in the proverbial fine print,” says consumer-law attorney Michele F. Raphael.
+“It is most often non-negotiable and take it or leave it, so that the consumer cannot, for example, get the credit card or open the account unless he acquiesces to said provision.”

-For one thing, the rules of evidence are more relaxed than they would be in a trial setting.
+The rules of evidence are more relaxed in arbitration than they would be in a trial setting.